2023 Delhi, streets, lives

-Documentary by Shaunak Sen, India, United Kingdom, United States, legal age 8 years, recommended age 14 years – Original version with French subtitles – 91′
+Documentary by Shaunak Sen, India, United Kingdom, United States, 12 years (14 years) – Original version with French subtitles – 97′

 In one of the world’s most populous cities, Delhi, two brothers, Nadeem and Saud, devote their lives to protecting the black kite, a majestic bird of prey typical of the city’s ecosystem.
 The black kite population is suffering from pollution and is declining at an alarming rate.
 Between environmental toxicity and social and religious unrest, the “kite brothers” work day and night to care for their protégés in their basement.
 The director explores the links between the kite birds and the brothers who help them return to the skies, offering a fascinating chronicle of coexistence between species in the urban environment of Delhi.

 7 PM, Pôle Sud

 Screening accompanied by an online discussion with director Anamika Haksar and actor Ravindra Sahu.

 Film by Anamika Haksar, India, (16 years) – Original version with French subtitles – 121′